-Some women are more likely than others to have a stillborn baby.
-You may be able to help reduce your risk to help you have a healthy baby.
+Some pregnant people are more likely than others to have a stillbirth.
+Reducing some of the risk factors for stillbirth may help you have a healthy baby.

-Most women who have a stillbirth and get pregnant again later can have a healthy pregnancy and a healthy baby.
+Most people who have a stillbirth and get pregnant again have a healthy pregnancy and a healthy baby.

 What is stillbirth?

 Stillbirth is when a baby dies in the womb after 20 weeks of pregnancy.
 Most stillbirths happen before a pregnant person goes into labor, but a small number happen during labor and birth.
 Stillbirth affects about 1 in 160 pregnancies each year in the United States.

 Stillbirth can happen in any family.
 We don’t always know why stillbirth affects certain families more than others.
 Researchers are working to learn more about risk factors for stillbirth.